eclipsesource/tabris-js-docs/docs/3.0/JSX.md

 ### Custom Components

 Any custom component (a user-defined class extending a built-in widget) can be used as a JSX element right away.
-The only requirement is that the constructor takes the properties object and passes it on to the base class in a `super()` call.
+The only requirement is that the constructor takes the `properties` object and passes it on to the base class in a `super(properties)` call.
 All attributes are interpreted as either a property or a listener as you would expect.

 In TypeScript the attributes that are available on the element are derived from the properties and events of the component: